adrian-robles/adrian-robles.github.io/README.md

       $ jekyll new blogName
       $ cd blogName
       ~/blogName $ bundle exec jekyll serve

+      *ensure the blogName and the GitHub username are the same ????

   3. Browse to http://localhost:4000 and verify site is working